strongloop/strong-globalize/README.md

 # Globalize HTML Templates

-Many UI strings are included in HTML temaplates.  `slt-globalize -e` supports string extraction from the HTML templates as well as JS files.
+Many UI strings are included in HTML templates.  `slt-globalize -e` supports string extraction from the HTML templates as well as JS files.
 Once extracted, `slt-globalize -t` can be used to translate the resource JSON.

 In the following example, the two strings `{{StrongLoop}} History Board` and `History board shows the access history to the e-commerce web site.` are extracted to JSON.